sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 <img align="center" src="../images/intro-gee/fig29.png" vspace="10" width="300">

-- Point: data about the location on the map.
-This includes geographic location (longitude and latitude) and some information about the map display (zoom level and scale).
+- `Point`: displays clicked cursor location details, including latitude, longitude, zoom level, and scale.
-- Pixels: data about the pixel in the layer.
-If you expand this, you'll see the name of the map layer, a description of the data source, and a bar chart.
-In our example, we see that `"First Image"` is extracted from an image dataset that contains 19 bands.
-Below the layer name, the graph shows the pixel value at the location you clicked for each band in the dataset.
-When you hover over a bar, a panel will appear to display the name of the band and the "band value" (pixel value).
-To find the pixel value for "SR_B1", hover over the first bar on the left.
-Alternatively, clicking on the small blue icon to the right of `"First Image"` (B. in the image above) will change the display from a bar graph to a dictionary reporting the pixel value for each band .
+- `Pixels`: provides pixel data for the selected layer, including the layer name, data source, and a bar chart of band values of our `"First Image"` that contains 19 bands.
+Hover over a bar to see the band name and pixel value.
+Click the blue icon next to `Layer 1` switch from a bar chart to a dictionary view, reporting pixel value for each band.
-- Objects: data about the source dataset.
-Here you will find metadata about the image that closely resembles what you retrieved earlier when you told Earth Engine to print the image to the `Console`.
+- `Objects`: shows metadata about the source dataset, similar to what appears when printing the image to the `Console`.

 We can use color to compare these visual differences in pixel values of each band layer at a time as an RGB composite.
 This method uses the three primary colors (red, green, and blue) to display the values of each pixel in three bands.